 Both offer a smooth array of engines, in the main (but not exclusively) turbocharged.
 They are predominantly also front-wheel drive, although there are some all-wheel-drive versions of the Golf (such as the Alltrack and the R).
 Gearboxes amount to manual 5- and 6-speed units, or a 7-speed DSG twin-clutch unit on certain models, with any plug-in hybrid (PHEV) versions using an old 6-speed DSG.

-As with many of the facets of these 2 cars, the Polo has far fewer engine choices than the Golf.
-The main range is made up entirely of 3-cylinder petrol engines, all with a 1.0-litre swept capacity.
-The base model, with 80hp, is non-turbocharged, but both the next 2 derivatives – badged the 95 TSI and 110 TSI according to their horsepower figures – do have turbos.
+Polo Engine Range: The main range is made up entirely of 3-cylinder petrol engines, all with a 1.0-litre swept capacity.
+The base model, with 80hp, is non-turbocharged, but both the next two derivatives – badged the 95 TSI and 110 TSI according to their horsepower figures – do have turbos.
 The 80hp car has a 5-speed manual gearbox only, while the 110 TSI is exclusively fitted with a 7-speed DSG, and it’s only the 95hp mid-range version where you get the manual as standard and the option of having the DSG at extra cost.
 Standing alone is the Polo GTI, which uses a 2.0-litre, 4-cylinder turbo petrol engine developing 207hp.
 It is only available with the 7-speed DSG alone.

-The Golf uses the same 110hp 1.0-litre 3-cylinder turbocharged engine as the Polo for just its entry point, but every other engine in the range is a 4-cylinder unit of some sort.
+Golf Engine Range: The Golf uses the same 110hp 1.0-litre 3-cylinder turbocharged engine as the Polo for just its entry point, but every other engine in the range is a 4-cylinder unit of some sort.
 There’s also a subtle badging difference between ‘TSI’ and ‘eTSI’ here – the former is a pure petrol, while the latter is a mild-hybrid version.
 As a result, all the TSI engines have 6-speed manual transmissions and the eTSI powertrains all have the 7-speed DSG.
-Power on the petrol side of things ranges from 110hp through 130hp and up to 150hp, the latter 2 outputs coming from a 1.5-litre engine.
+Power on the petrol side of things ranges from 110hp through 130hp and up to 150hp, the latter two outputs coming from a 1.5-litre engine.

 There’s then a 2.0-litre TDI turbodiesel 4-cylinder, which makes either 115-, 150- or 200hp, the last of these reserved exclusively for the performance GTD model (see below).
 The 115hp engine comes with a choice of 6-speed manual or 7-speed DSG transmissions, but the 150- and 200hp derivatives are paired with the DSG only.

-After that, there are 2 PHEVs – a ‘regular’ model called the 1.4 TSI eHybrid with 204hp, or the sportier version in the form of the 245hp GTE.
+After that, there are two PHEVs – a ‘regular’ model called the 1.4 TSI eHybrid with 204hp, or the sportier version in the form of the 245hp GTE.
 Both use a 1.4-litre petrol turbo engine and a 7-speed DSG.
 And finally, a powerful 2.0-litre TSI turbo petrol makes between 245- and 320hp for all of the GTI, GTI Clubsport and R rapid models of the Golf Mk8.
 Only the normal GTI can have a 6-speed manual here, with the 7-speed DSG an option; but the auto is the standard (and saloon) ‘box on the Clubsport and R.

-Are There Any High-Performance Models Of Either?
+Are There Any High-Performance Models Of The Golf Or Polo?

 The Golf, meanwhile, has a much longer heritage of GTI-dom – there has been a performance version of every 1 of the 8 generations of Golf so far – and it also has a greater variety of speedy models in its past, such as the Rallye, the VR6 and the R32; some of these employing V6 engines, instead of the usual 4-cylinder fare of VW’s hot cars.

-In the current range, there are no fewer than 5 performance models… including 2 GTIs!
+In the current range, there are no fewer than 5 performance models… including two GTIs!
 That’s right, there’s a regular 245hp model and then a more hardcore, focused GTI Clubsport with 300hp.
 Some say the Clubsport is the best-driving Golf of them all, being as it is front-wheel drive and limited-slip-diff-equipped, but it is not the flagship nor fastest version.
 That honour belongs to the Golf R, which has the benefit of 4-wheel drive and 320hp, enough for 0-62mph in 4.7 seconds and a limited top speed of 168mph with the right options packages.

 The GTD is a torquey turbodiesel with 200hp and strong performance, but it’ll do 54.3mpg if you drive it sensibly.
 Bear in mind, though, that all 5 powertrains are only available in the hatchback body of the Golf – if you want a Golf Estate, you are restricted to the Golf R Estate as your sole performance option.
 There used to be the choice of having the GTD as a wagon too, but for the Mk8 even that has been stripped away – and the GTE, GTI and GTI Clubsport have never been offered as estates by Volkswagen.

 Can I Get An Electric Or Hybrid Version Of Either?